fineanmol/plant-tree/README.md

-🪴 Updated on Thu, 06 Feb 2025 08:44:39 GMT
+🎍 Updated on Thu, 06 Feb 2025 14:50:08 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Truth can only be found in one place: the code."